isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 There is one specific use case when subnet selection may be influenced by client classes specified within host reservations.
 This is the case when the client belongs to a shared network.
-In such case it is possible to use classification to select a subnet within this shared network.
+In such a case it is possible to use classification to select a subnet within this shared network.
 Consider the following example: